micro/services/address/README.md

-UK Address lookup by postcode
+Address lookup by postcode

 # Address Service

-Lookup UK addresses by postcode or address fragments.
-Includes PAF and multiple residence data.
+Lookup UK addresses by postcode.
+Simply provide a valid postcode and get a full list of addresses.